-Winter is just around the corner, which means it’s time to drain exterior faucets.
+Winter is just around the corner, which means it will soon be time to drain exterior faucets.

 When water freezes, it expands, so ice in a faucet creates enormous pressure that can rupture the pipe inside the wall or other interior space.
 The resulting water damage can be severe.